Skip to main content

 Field Experience

-Students will be placed in schools which are important sites for learning to teach and where they will interpret, generate, interact and experiment with theory.
-Teaching Practice will be conducted in schools which the medium of instruction may vary depending on the policy of the schools.
+Students will be placed in schools, which are important sites for learning to teach and where they will have the opportunity to practise, interpret, generate, and experiment with theory.
+Teaching Practice for local students will be conducted in local schools.
+Non-local students may conduct their Teaching Practice at local schools or schools outside Hong Kong, such as mainland-based schools catering to Hong Kong pupils and offering the Hong Kong curriculum (內地設立港人子弟學校).
+The medium of instruction for Teaching Practice may vary depending on the policy of the schools.

 • FE Foundation Course